react-native-dialogs/react-native-dialogs/README.md

 2. Set some options using `dialog.set(options)`. `set` can be called multiple times, and options from multiple calls will be merged.
 3. Show the dialog using `dialog.show()`.
 4. (optional) dismiss the dialog with `dialog.dismiss()`.
+  * Note: if you do not have a reference to `dialog` instance you can still dismiss any open dialogs with `(new DialogAndroid()).dismiss()`.
+This works becuase there is only ever one dialog, even if `.show()` was called multiple times for different dialog instances without hiding the previous one.

 This library is a thin wrapper over [afollestad/material-dialogs](https://github.com/afollestad/material-dialogs), which provides builders for showing Material Design dialogs in Android apps.
 The options provided to `set` map more or less directly to the methods provided in the original library.
 See [its documentation](https://github.com/afollestad/material-dialogs#basic-dialog) for reference.